nathanfarlow/PineappleCAS/README.md

 * Navigate the GUI with the arrow keys, and press enter on GUI elements to change their value.
 * Press clear to exit the program.

+Note that if you encounter the error "Attempted to use a variable or function where it is not valid" on OS versions 5.5 or newer, this is because TI removed the ability to run ASM programs on these OS versions.
+This is not an issue with PineappleCAS.
+You can jailbreak your calculator with [this tool](https://yvantt.github.io/arTIfiCE/) to restore the functionality and then try running PineappleCAS again.

 # Build
 Download and install the latest CE C toolchain from https://github.com/CE-Programming/toolchain